Brooklyn Heights: 20th century

 One positive development came about when community groups – prominently the Brooklyn Heights Association, founded in 1910 – joined with Moses in the creation of the Brooklyn Heights Promenade, also called the Esplanade, which was cantilevered over the BQE.
-It became a favorite spot among locals, offering magnificent vistas of the Statue of Liberty, the Manhattan skyline across the East River, the Brooklyn Bridge, the Manhattan Bridge, and spectacular fireworks displays over the East River.
+It became a favorite spot among locals, offering magnificent vistas of the Statue of Liberty, the Manhattan skyline across the East River, the Brooklyn Bridge, the Manhattan Bridge, and fireworks displays over the East River.
 Moses originally proposed to build the BQE through the heart of Brooklyn Heights.
 Opposition to this plan led to the re-routing of the expressway to the side of the bluff, allowing creation of the Promenade.

 By the mid-1950s, a new generation of property owners had begun moving into the Heights, pioneering the "Brownstone Revival" by buying and renovating pre-Civil War period houses, which became part of the preservationist movement which culminated in the passage in 1965 of the Landmarks Preservation Law.
 In 1965, community groups which later became the Brooklyn Heights Association, succeeded in having the neighborhood designated the Brooklyn Heights Historic District by the New York City Landmarks Preservation Commission, the first such district in the city.
 This was followed in the following decades by the further gentrification of the neighborhood into a firmly middle-class area, which became "one of New York City's most pleasant and attractive neighborhoods."

 21st century

 Starting in 2008, Brooklyn Bridge Park was built along the shoreline of the East River.
-As of 2018 the park was 90% complete, and it is now completed.
+As of 2018 the park was 90% complete, and it is now completely renovated.
 The Squibb Park Bridge was constructed in 2013 to provide access between the park and the rest of Brooklyn Heights, but had to be demolished in 2019 due to various structural issues.
 A replacement bridge opened in 2020.
 By the early 2020s, increasing numbers of celebrities were moving to the neighborhood.